San Joaquin, California: Government

 San Joaquin utilizes a council–manager form of government and uses a city council with five council members that appoints the mayor.
-As of March 2022, the current mayor of San Joaquin is Julia Hernandez.
+As of March 2022, the current mayor of San Joaquin is Adam F Cornejo.

+In the United States House of Representatives, San Joaquin is in California's 13th congressional district and is represented by Democrat Adam Gray.

 Education

 In a county dominated by the agriculture industry, San Joaquin residents mostly work on farms.
 The city suffers from poverty, and poor educational standards and achievements.
-According to New York Times columnist David Brooks, only "2.9 percent of the residents have bachelor’s degrees and 20.6 percent have high school degrees."
+According to New York Times columnist David Brooks, only "2.9 percent of the residents have bachelor's degrees and 20.6 percent have high school degrees."
 Brooks believes these factors will prevent long-term economic development and poverty alleviation.